 In order to maintain course continuity and avoid further scheduling difficulties, you may not shift the class period of any continuing course.
 All exceptions must be approved by the Academic Dean’s Office.

 All students must carry five courses or their equivalent during the spring term.
 “The equivalent of five” accounts for the fact that some seniors are involved in an Alternate Studies Project, which may take the place of one or more courses.

 Guidelines for Seniors Only

 Alternate Study: A senior whose project has been provisionally approved to take the place of one or more courses should register only for the number of courses he or she anticipates taking in the spring.
 Should a project subsequently be altered or rejected, then it is the student’s responsibility to be enrolled in five courses on the opening day of the spring term.
-If in doubt, check with Ms. Hemphill, the Director of Studies.
+If in doubt, check in with the Academic Dean’s Office.